 Learn something new every day More Info... by email

-Mucus secretion can also be stimulated by the presence of disease.
-The common cold and influenza virus typically are both characterized by an increase in systemic mucus production.
-Chronic diseases, such as chronic obstructive pulmonary disease (COPD) or cystic fibrosis, can involve not only increased mucus production but also elevated numbers of goblet cells themselves within the epithelial tissues of the pulmonary tree.
+Many diseases and illnesses can be stopped or aided by mucus secretions, which is another way these cells help the immune system.
+The common cold and influenza viruses, for example, are both usually characterized by an increase in systemic mucus production.
+Other more serious diseases like chronic obstructive pulmonary disease or cystic fibrosis can also involve not only increased mucus production but also elevated numbers of these cells themselves as the body mounts its defense.

-Goblet cells in the esophagus can be an indication of intestinal metaplasia, a phenomenon in which the lining of the esophagus is gradually replaced by tissue similar to that found in the intestine.
+Sometimes these cells begin reproducing and growing in places where a lot of mucus isn’t needed, which can also be problematic.
+When they start colonizing the esophagus, for instance, a range of problems can ensue.
+This is often an indication of intestinal metaplasia, a phenomenon in which the lining of the esophagus is gradually replaced by tissue similar to that found in the intestine.
 Upon biopsy, patients with intestinal metaplasia may be diagnosed with Barret's esophagus, a usually benign condition associated with long-term irritation of the esophageal lining.
-Barrett's esophagus is most often diagnosed in men over 50 years old who have a history of gastroesophageal reflux disease (GERD).
-It also can be associated with a slightly increased risk of developing a kind of cancer called esophageal adenocarcinoma.
+Barrett's esophagus is most often diagnosed in men over 50 years old who have a history of gastroesophageal reflux disease, and it also can be associated with a slightly increased risk of developing a kind of cancer called esophageal adenocarcinoma.

 I knew that the body has amazing systems of checks and balances, but this is really cool!
 I am researching about goblet cells for a biology paper, and had no idea that they were so interesting.
 Just imagine what would happen if there were no goblets to counter the hydrochloric acid that the stomach cells release...it would make heartburn look like a joke!